 "Protecting the Village since 1957"

-It is with sadness we report the passing of Mr. Walter Johnson, last surviving charter member.
+It is with sadness that we report the passing of Mr. Walter Johnson, our last surviving charter member.

 Walter , 89, passed away January 15, 2018.
 He was born in Suffolk, formerly Nansemond County, on August 21, 1928 and was a 1947 graduate of Carrsville High School.
 After school he and his brother, Elliott, formed a partnership (Johnson and Johnson) and farmed together for 35 years.
 During their farming years they were awarded trophies seven different years for growing the most peanuts per acre.
 When Walter and Elliott’s sons completed their education and returned home, they decided to end their partnership.
 Walter then formed a corporation known as Johnson Farms, Inc., with his son Edward.
 They farmed together for 20 years.